catseye/Funicular/README.markdown

 *   NetBSD under QEMU
 *   FreeDOS under QEMU
 *   AmigaDOS under E-UAE
+*   Commodore 64 KERNAL under VICE (to a degree)

 We hope that it will soon support:

-*   Commodore 64 KERNAL under VICE
 *   VIC-20 KERNAL under VICE

-And one day:
+And hopefully one day:

-*   AppleDOS under an Apple 2 emulator
+*   AppleDOS under Linapple

 It is hoped that Funicular will eventually replace the discrete, ad-hoc projects [NetBSD-Gondola](https://github.com/catseye/NetBSD-Gondola),